-Monisha Sharma came to Wharton to learn how to lead businesses into change.
+Monisha Sharma, WG’15, came to Wharton to learn how to lead businesses into change.

-As a senior manager of mutual funds strategy at the Royal Bank of Canada in Toronto, we asked Monisha to tell us more about her career goals and experiences in Wharton’s executive MBA program.
+As head of business development at Credit Karma, we asked Monisha to tell us more about her career goals and experiences in Wharton’s executive MBA program.

 Here’s what she said: